container

 Benefits of Container Schedulers:

-1. Efficient Resource Utilization: Container schedulers optimize resource allocation, allowing organizations to maximize their infrastructure investments.
-By eliminating resource wastage, they reduce operational costs.
+1. Efficient Resource Utilization: Container schedulers optimize resource allocation, allowing organizations to maximize their infrastructure investments and reduce operational costs by eliminating resource wastage.

 2. Improved Application Performance: Schedulers ensure containers have the necessary resources to operate at their best, preventing resource contention and bottlenecks.